github/developer.github.com/content/v3/orgs/teams.md

 In order to add a repo to a team, the authenticated user must be an owner of the org that the team is associated with.
-Also, the repo must be owned by the organization, or a direct for of a repo owned by the organization.
+Also, the repo must be owned by the organization, or a direct form of a repo owned by the organization.

     PUT /teams/:id/repos/:user/:repo